Casimir effect in kinetic theory

 and the Casimir ratio

-where $I_1$ and $\mathcal L_1$ are modified Bessel function and Struve function. $R\gg 1$ means a strong enhancement of attractive Casimir force in non-equilibrium medium.
-With increasing time, the ratio oscillates due to the anisotropic expansion of the system.
-In the limit of $t\to \infty$, the expansion leads to a very dilute photon gas and the contribution to the Casimir force disappears,
+where $I_1$ and $\mathcal L_1$ are modified Bessel function and Struve function. $R\gg 1$ means a strong enhancement of the attractive Casimir force in non-equilibrium medium.
+With increasing time, the expansion of the medium dilutes the photon gas, and the Casimir force oscillates and decays during the dilution, as a typical behavior in a non-equilibrium transport process.
+In the limit of $t\to \infty$, the photon distribution $f_+\to 0$ and the contribution to the Casimir force disappears,

-We studied in this paper Casimir effect in quantum kinetic theory.
-From Maxwell's equations for electromagnetic field operator we derived the transport, constraint and gauge fixing equations for the photon number distribution.
-Considering the boundary condition on the surface of the finite system, we calculated the energy variation and Casimir force in equilibrium and non-equilibrium states.
-We found that, the attractive Casimir force is suppressed in equilibrium photon gas by the thermal motion of photons and finally vanishes in high temperature limit.
-In non-equilibrium state, the force oscillates with time due to the anisotropic motion of photons and approaches to the vacuum value because of the rapid dilution of the photon gas.
+We studied in this paper Casimir effect in medium in the frame of quantum kinetic theory.
+From Maxwell's equations for electromagnetic field we derived the transport, constraint and gauge fixing equations for the photon number distribution.
+Considering the boundary condition on the surface of a finite system, we calculated the energy variation and Casimir force in equilibrium and non-equilibrium photon gas.
+We found that, when the two plates are adiabatic from the photon gas, the attractive Casimir force in vacuum is suppressed in equilibrium medium by the thermal motion of photons and finally vanishes in high temperature limit.
+In non-equilibrium medium, the force oscillates and decays with time due to the expansion of the medium and the dilution of the photon gas.

+Finally we discuss the experimental possibility to measure the non-equilibrium Casimir force.
+One can place a controllable point-like light source at a fixed position between two parallel plates.
+When the light source is turned on for a short time, it produces an initial distribution like (\ref{initial}).
+Then we turn off the light source and measure the pressure acting on a plate.
+This measured pressure is the combination of the Casimir force and the radiation pressure.
+However, one can separate these two effects by measuring the pressure's dependence on the distance $a$.
+The Casimir force has a nontrivial dependence on $a$ as we demonstrated, while the radiation pressure does not depend on $a$.
+One can imagine other systems to measure the non-equilibrium Casinir force, for instance two plates held at different temperatures.
+Different systems provide different initial distributions, but the kinetic equations (\ref{scalar}) describing the non-equilibrium evolution of the systems are the same.

 {\bf Acknowledgement}: The work is supported by NSFC grant Nos.
-11890712, 12035007 and 12075129 and Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, and Science and Technology Program of Guangzhou No. 2019050001.
+11890712, 12035007 and 12075129, Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, and Science and Technology Program of Guangzhou No. 2019050001.